Schedule an Information Session, Dates & Times

 Allison is from Saddle River, NJ and is a double major in Environment and Spanish.
 She is an avid photographer and is the Managing Photo Editor at the Michigan Daily.
 Last summer, she took a class at Camp Davis and studied fossil fuels and sustainable energy sources.
 She is interested in specializing in urban planning.

-Natalie is from Bloomfield Hills, MI, and is a double major in Environment and Biology, Health, and Society.
+Natalie is from Bloomfield Hills, MI, and is a double major in Environment and Biology, Health, and Society with a minor in Sustainability.
 She is interested in vegan cooking, sustainable agriculture and is specializing in environmental law.
-This summer, Natalie will be interning with the University of Alaska Fairbanks Arctic & Northern Studies Program.
+Last summer, Natalie interned with the University of Alaska Fairbanks.

 Students that have declared the PitE Major or a PitE Minor can make an appointment with a PitE Academic Advisor.
 Students shoud make an appointment for advising on:

 - Specializations (for majors)